Nallavan (1955 film): Production

 Nallavan was produced by Sunrise Productions and directed by M. Thiruvengadam.
-O. K. Durai and S. Raghavan wrote the story while S. L. Narayanan penned the dialogues.
+O. K. Durai and S. Raghavan wrote the story while S. L. Narayanan composed the dialogues.
 G. Chandran and S. Surya were in charge of cinematography and editing respectively.
 S. K. Jayavar and Nayak handled the art direction.
 Choreography was by T. G. Thangaraj and K. K. Sinha.
 Still photography was done by S. N. Ragasamy and Tukaram.
 Shooting took place at the now defunct Film Centre and Star Combines studios.

 Soundtrack

 The soundtrack of the film was composed by M. S. Gnanamani, while the lyrics were written by Thanjai N. Ramaiah Dass.
-Ghantasala, V. N. Sundaram, Thiruchi Loganathan, P. Leela, N. L. Ganasaraswathi and G. Kasthoori were playback singers.
 The soundtrack did not attain popularity.

 Reception

 Nallavan was released on 5 March 1955.
-The film was not a commercial success, but film historian Randor Guy praised it for the "formidable cast" and "unusual storyline".
+The film was not a commercial success, but historian Randor Guy praised it for the "formidable cast" and "unusual storyline".